How Do You Make A Homemade Escape Room?

 Before inviting friends or family to participate in your homemade escape room, it’s crucial to conduct test runs to ensure that everything runs smoothly and as planned.
 Gather a group of willing volunteers and observe how they interact with the puzzles, clues, and props.
 Pay attention to any areas that may be confusing or need clarification.
 Take notes and listen to feedback from the participants to identify areas for improvement.
 Testing the room with a fresh set of eyes can provide valuable insights and help you make any necessary adjustments before the official unveiling of your homemade escape room.

-See also Can You Record In A Escape Room?
+See also Are Cell Phones Allowed In Escape Room?

 Making adjustments based on feedback